 In 2016, Lydia Liza and her boyfriend, Josiah Lemanski, went globally viral for a re-write of Baby It’s Cold Outside.
 The two were featured on 89.3 The Current, CNN, Time Magazine, People Magazine, Billboard, and FOX news to name a few.
 The song got extensive radio-play and became number 1 on Spotify.
 The two donated the proceeds to The Sexual Violence Center of Minnesota and RAINN.

 Your Friend, Lydia Liza is the new outfit of her own, on which she is joined by her friends.
-Members include Jessica Anderson of Enemy Planes on drums, Jimmy Osterholt of Savage Moods, Jillian Rae and Gospel Machine on bass, and Kelly Blau of Rachel Hanson and various jazz groups on electric guitar, and Evan Slack, who produces under the name SLACK also on electric guitar.
+Members include Jessica Anderson of Enemy Planes on drums, Jimmy Osterholt of Savage Moods, Jillian Rae and Gospel Machine on bass, and Kelly Blau of Rachel Hanson and various jazz groups on electric guitar.
 The new group aims to write and record new original material together.